Diversity & Inclusion

 If you identify as a member of an underrepresented population and have questions about the training experience at the BIDMC Harvard Psychiatry Residency Program, we welcome you to contact any of the program directors to discuss.

-Additionally, we have designated resident Diversity and Inclusion Liaisons who are available to applicants to discuss these matters.
-The Diversity and Inclusion Liaisons will not share with the program directors that they have had contact with an applicant unless asked to do so by the applicant.
+Additionally, we have a designated resident Diversity and Inclusion Liaison who is available to applicants to discuss these matters.
+The Diversity and Inclusion Liaison will not share with the program directors that they have had contact with an applicant unless asked to do so by the applicant.

 BIDMC's Office for Diversity, Inclusion, and Career Advancement develops, implements, and evaluates programs to support faculty and trainees from underrepresented minorities in medicine.
 For more information, visit their website.